-This is the Annual Report of the Colorado Avalanche Information Center (CAIC) for the winter of 1999-2000.
+This is the annual report of the Colorado Avalanche Information Center for the winter of 2001-02.
 It describes the operations of the CAIC and the important events of the winter season.
-This annual report contains the executive summary; funding and budget; operations; weather and avalanche synopsis; detailed winter summary; information acquisition; dissemination of hazard forecasts; public education; forecasting for Colorado’s highways; severance tax projects.
-42 pages.
+This annual report contains the executive summary; funding and budget; operations; weather and avalanche synopsis; detailed winter summary; information acquisition; dissemination of hazard forecasts; public education; forecasting for Colorado’s highways; and severance tax projects.
+45 pages.
 Digital PDF download.
-IS-56D
+IS-61D

 From the report:

 The Colorado Avalanche Information Center (CAIC) completed its 18th year as a program of the State of Colorado.
 For the first time since the mid-1980s there would be no El Niño (warmer than average sea temperatures off the west coasts of North and South America) or La Niña (colder than average temperatures) to affect Colorado’s weather.
 By the end of the season when all the numbers were added together and compared, the winter of 2000-01 was pretty typical.